 This is something I still struggle with.
 I tell myself oh I don’t need to set a reminder, I’ll obviously remember to check-in for my flight that I’m super excited about…only to forget the next day.
 So yes, set reminders about 2 minutes ahead of your check-in time to get better seats and to be on one of the first boarding groups (this depends on the airline).
 I will say though, being last isn’t always horrible as I have been upgraded to first class because there weren’t any more economic seats left.
 Procrastinating isn’t always a horrible thing.
 At least that’s what I keep telling myself.

-12. Spark up conversations with the locals
+12. Strike up conversations with the locals

 I know language barriers exist, but you’d be surprised at how much English is used throughout the world, especially in very touristic areas.
 I do recommend, however, learning about the native language of the country you are visiting; basic phrases and words will come in handy and, sometimes, all you ever really need is universally accepted: a simple smile.
 People often have fascinating stories to share and there’s nothing better than forming connections throughout the world.
 It never ceases to amaze me how much we have common despite our different walks of life.